noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 I could ask Kuro, the author of the book, but she visits at night.
-No, I’m sure Kuro will come if I called her, but I don’t want to bother her, who’s most probably busy with other things during the day.Lilia-san, Sieg-san, Lunamaria-san and Illness-san were also busy with their work.
+No, I’m sure Kuro will come if I called her, but I don’t want to bother her, who’s most probably busy with other things during the day.
+Lilia-san, Sieg-san, Lunamaria-san and Illness-san were also busy with their work.
 Umu, I wonder if there’s anyone else I can ask?
 Someone who was familiar with the geography of Symphonia’s royal capital, was clearly bored, and was willing to go along with